AshuAhlawat/Python/README.md

 # Python
-This is where i learnt my first language properly many seperate useful modules and applications such as webscrapping and website deployments.
+This is where i learnt my first language properly, with many seperate useful modules and applications for GUI , webscrapping and website development